Nuvolect/DeepDive-Android/docs/security.md

 -------------

 1. The Crypto volume 32 character password is randomly generated using Math.random()
-2. It is encrypted and stored in the Apps private data area
+2. It is encrypted with the Android keystore and stored in the Apps private data area
-3. The encryption key is generated from a static application key and the device ID

-4. The user can replace the 32 character password

 Data in Motion